National Geospatial Data Policy

-Rolling-up all local Address Points would realize the objective of Addresses for the Nation.
+Rolling-up all local Address Points would create a National Address Point Database.
 This is something that has value for local governments by providing information from adjacent jurisdictions.
 It has value to state governments that need to properly collect and distribute local tax revenues.
-It has value to the US Postal Service and other delivery services.
-It has value to federal government agencies like the US Census Bureau to count populations, and the Federal Communication Commission to provide equitable broadband access for citizens and businesses across the nation.
+It has value to the U.S. Postal Service and other delivery services.
+It has value to Federal government agencies like the U.S. Census Bureau to count populations, and the Federal Communication Commission to provide equitable broadband access for citizens and businesses across the nation.
 It has value to the private sector that delivers products and services to customers, provides risk-appropriate insurance coverage, and makes available reliable online mapping services.
 Right now those individual agencies and sectors are each developing and maintaining their own address files with costs borne by our citizens – both as taxpayers and as customers.

-There is no cheaper or better way to create Addresses for the Nation than by rolling-up local address point records across the nation.
+There is no cheaper or better way to create a National Address Point Database than by rolling-up local address point records across the nation.
 NSGIC supports the call made by the National Geospatial Advisory Committee for a National Address Database.
-NSGIC is committed to working with the US Census Bureau and others to fulfill that vision.
+NSGIC is committed to working with the U.S. Census Bureau, USDOT, and others to fulfill that vision.

 Local Buy-ups within Federal Programs

-The federal government often has the business need and the necessary resources to collect its own data.
+The Federal government often has the business need and the necessary resources to collect its own data.
 This is well and good.
 The first problem comes when each agency has slightly different data needs and agencies are not required to work together to implement a single collection effort.
-The second problem is leaving out the needs of state and local government.
+The second problem is leaving out the needs of state and local governments.
 A standard national scale for producing topographic maps is 1:24,000.
-State and local governments often need maps that are 10-times higher (and more) in resolution (1:2,400 scale).
-Working together, with state and local contributions, data can be collected that meets the needs of all levels of government for costs that are far below what each jurisdiction or agency would have to pay separately.
-Examples of existing and proposed federal programs are:
+State and local governments often need maps that are 10-times higher in resolution (1:2,400 scale), or more.
+Working together, with state and local contributions, data can be collected that meet the needs of all levels of government for costs that are far below what each jurisdiction or agency would have to pay separately.
+Examples of existing and proposed Federal programs are:

 Federal and State Governments Need to Work Together

-Our nation will only experience excellence in government when all levels of government work together effectively.
-The needs of our citizens can only be met through coordinated activities and common goals.
+Our nation can only experience government excellence when all levels of government work effectively together.
+Our citizens are best served through coordinated activities and common goals.
 The cost of government can only be reduced when joint programs are developed that meet the business needs of all levels of government.
 To this end, NSGIC makes the following recommendations to the Federal government: